-Myths often form the basis for fear and hold people back from taking on new opportunities.
+Myths often form the basis for fear and holds people back from taking on new opportunities.
 The same rings true when it comes to investing in real estate.

 Here are some of the myths: